DataHenHQ/till/README.md

 Connect your scraper to Till via the `proxy` protocol that is typically common in any programming language.

 Your scraper will then continue to run as-is and it will get instantly become more unblockable, scalable, and maintainable.

-### Proxying TLS (SSL) requests.
-Because Till acts as a Man In The Middle (MITM) proxy for your HTTPS requests and modifies both the request and responses, Till cann

- Certificate Authority (CA)

 ## Installation